In initial victory for Argentine President Milei, Senate gives overall approval to key reform bills

-BUENOS AIRES, Argentina (AP) — Argentina’s Senate has approved key state overhaul and tax packages proposed by President Javier Miliei, delivering an initial legislative victory to the libertarian leader in his campaign to deliver on his ambitious agenda.
+BUENOS AIRES, Argentina (AP) — Argentina’s Senate has approved key state overhaul and tax bills proposed by President Javier Miliei, delivering an initial legislative victory to the libertarian leader in his efforts to deliver on his promises of radical change.

-Senators voted 37 to 36 to give their overall approval to the state overhaul bill after 11 hours of heated debate.
-But the lawmakers still must approve individual measures in an article-by-article vote that will last throughout the night.
+Senators voted 37 to 36 late Wednesday to give their overall approval to the overhaul bill after 11 hours of heated debate as protesters urging lawmakers to reject Milei's harsh austerity clashed with police outside Congress.
+The lawmakers still must approve individual measures in an article-by-article vote that will stretch throughout the night.

-If the Senate approves the bills with modifications, the lower house still has to okay them before Milei can officially pass his first law since entering office last December
+In a reflection of the fierce backlash to the legislation and deep polarization gripping Argentina's Congress, Vice President and head of the Senate Victoria Villarruel cast the tiebreaking vote in favor of Milei's agenda.

-Argentina’s Senate Wednesday night began voting on state overhaul and tax bills proposed by President Javier Milei in the most serious test to date of the libertarian leader’s vision of governance and change.
+The legislation delegates broad powers to the president in energy, pensions, security and other areas and includes several measures seen as controversial, including a generous incentive scheme for foreign investors, tax amnesty for those with undeclared assets and plans to privatize some of Argentina's state-owned firms.

-The vote opened after hours of debate overshadowed by scenes of violent chaos outside Congress in downtown Buenos Aires.
-Protesters urging senators to reject Milei’s program of harsh austerity and economic deregulation hurled sticks, stones and Molotov cocktails at police who fired water cannons and tear gas to disperse the crowds.
+If the Senate approves the articles with modifications, the lower house still has to okay them before Milei can claim passing his first law since entering office last December.

-If the Senate passes the bills Wednesday with modifications, the lower house still has to approve them before Milei can clinch his first legislative victory since entering office last December.
+As Senators pored over the bills, protesters in downtown Buenos Aires hurled sticks, stones and Molotov cocktails at police who fired water cannons and tear gas to disperse the crowds.

 The fiery right-wing economist rose to power on promises he would resolve Argentina’s worst economic crisis in two decades, with annual inflation climbing toward 300% and a recession deepening.